 These tasty hors d'oeuvres take a traditional crab rangoon and deconstructs it into a delicious Asian inspired bite sized appetizer perfect to serve at any party.
-To make this recipe even better, it only takes about 5-10 minutes of prep making them great to add to your menu for a busy party.
+To make this recipe even better, it only takes about 5-10 minutes of prep and minimal dishes, making them the perfect bite-sized appetizer to add to your menu for a busy party or special occasion.

 This was inspired by my Crab Rangoon Dip on this site, and pairs well with this Reverse Seared Steak recipe.